npyalex/mindPaint/README.md

 Take a screenshot by pressing 'C'.
 Screenshots are stored in the sketch folder.

+### Contents
+This project's paintings can be generated in two ways:
+1) using the MindWave brain sensor and the Processing sketch.
+2) using Arduino sensors and the p5.js sketch.
+If a brain sensor headset is not available, this project can approximate the same paintings using sensor data gathered by Arduino.

 ### Troubleshooting
 The headset updates once every 1-1.5 seconds.
 The painting updates once every 2 seconds.
 Occasionally there may be a hitch when the headset hasn't updated and the painting is looking for new variables.